 His influence across the capital has grown in recent years, as member gangs of the G9 have expanded their territorial control.
 For example, after the Pont-Rouge massacre in May 2020, the Waf Jérémie neighborhood in the center of Port-au-Prince became the coalition's operational base.

-The G9 reportedly occupies a number of other neighborhoods under Chérizier.
+The G9 reportedly occupies a few other neighborhoods under Barbecue.
 These include the Belecourt sector of the Cité Soleil district of Port-au-Prince, the Chancerelles, Delmas, La Saline, Martissant and Pont-Rouge neighborhoods, the Fontamara suburb of Port-au-Prince, the Waf Jérémie slum, as well as Rue Saint-Martin and Rue Porcelaine.

 Local media outlets have also reported that the G9 maintains control of Belekou in the Cité Soleil district of Port-au-Prince, the Grand Ravine commune, and the Village de Dieu.

-Reports have suggested that the coalition intends to expand into other parts of Haiti with Chérizier at the helm.
+Reports have suggested that the coalition intends to expand into other parts of Haiti with Barbecue at the helm.

 Allies and Enemies

-As leader of the G9 and Family, Chérizier relies on the support of a number of powerful allies.
+As leader of the G9 and Family, Barbecue relies on the support of several powerful allies.

 “With all the power he has, everyone would want him on their side,” a local community leader from an area of Port-au-Prince where the G9 alliance is active told InSight Crime on the condition of anonymity.